Step 5: Apply for Scholarships (Home School Students)

 - Click on “Accept/Review Award Offer by Aid Year”

 - Select Aid Year

-For Need-Based Scholarships, please write a thank you letter to the donor and submit it to our office.
+For Need-Based Scholarships, please write a thank you letter to the donor and submit it to the Financial Aid Office.
 This requirement must be satisfied to accept the scholarship.

 What is the New Century Scholarship?

 The New Century Scholarship is a scholarship program administered through the Utah State Board of Regents.
 Home-schooled students must meet all application requirements (including earning an associates degree by June 15th of the year their peer group graduates from high school) and deadlines to be awarded the scholarship.

 Can I use the New Century Scholarship to pay for Early College courses?

 No. The New Century Scholarship is not awarded until after your high school class has graduated, at which point you would no longer be considered an Early College student.